-- (a) a banking corporation licensed under the Banking Act, Cap.
-19 or a wholly-owned subsidiary of such a banking corporation, whose business includes the provision of nominee services and who holds shares in that capacity; - (b) a person holding a capital markets services license to provide custodial services for securities under the Securities and Futures Act, Cap.
-289 and who holds shares in that capacity; or - (c) the CPF Board established by the Central Provident Fund Act, Cap.
-36, in respect of shares purchased under the subsidiary legislation made under that Act providing for the making of investments from the contributions and interest standing to the credit of members of the CPF, if the CPF Board holds those shares in the capacity of an intermediary pursuant to or in accordance with that subsidiary legislation. - 7.
+- (a) a banking corporation licensed under the Banking Act 1970 or a wholly-owned subsidiary of such a banking corporation, whose business includes the provision of nominee services and who holds shares in that capacity; - (b) a person holding a capital markets services license to provide custodial services for securities under the Securities and Futures Act 2001 and who holds shares in that capacity; or - (c) the CPF Board established by the Central Provident Fund Act 1953, in respect of shares purchased under the subsidiary legislation made under that Act providing for the making of investments from the contributions and interest standing to the credit of members of the CPF, if the CPF Board holds those shares in the capacity of an intermediary pursuant to or in accordance with that subsidiary legislation. - 7.
 The Chairman of the Meeting, as proxy, need not be a member of the Company. - 8.
-The instrument appointing the Chairman of the Meeting as proxy must be submitted to the Company in the following manner: - a. if submitted by post, be deposited at the registered office of the Company at 2 Jalan Rajah, #06-28 Golden Wall Flatted Factory, Singapore 329134; or - b. if submitted electronically, be submitted via email to the Company, at agm2021@fopgroup.com, in either case, not less than forty-eight (48) hours before the time appointed for holding the AGM.
+The instrument appointing the Chairman of the Meeting as proxy must be submitted to the Company in the following manner: - a. if submitted by post, be deposited at the registered office of the Company at 2 Jalan Rajah, #06-28 Golden Wall Flatted Factory, Singapore 329134; or - b. if submitted electronically, be submitted via email to the Company, at agm2022@fopgroup.com, in either case, not less than forty-eight (48) hours before the time appointed for holding the AGM, i.e., by 10.00 a.m. on Tuesday, 26 April 2022.

 A member who wishes to submit an instrument of proxy must first download, complete and sign the proxy form, before submitting it by post to the address provided above, or before scanning and sending it by email to the email address provided above.
+Fuji Offset Plates Manufacturing Ltd and its subsidiaries